jollity is efficiency!

 Suomenlinna is reached via ferry, operating 1-3 times an hour throughout the day.
 Ferries are part of Helsinki public transport, and depart from Kauppatori in the middle of Helsinki.
 The ride takes approximately 15 minutes, after which there’s a 1km walk from the ferry terminal to the larp venue.
 Transportation can be arranged to participants to whom walking is not an option.

 Accommodation is not included in the larp ticket, and sleeping at the venue is not possible.
 For those wanting to book accommodation with their larp ticket, we have rooms available at Scandic Grand Marina close to the Kauppatori ferry terminal.
-The cost for accommodation will be confirmed later.
-Out current estimate for the total cost for three nights (Thu-Sun), including breakfast, is EUR140 per person for a triple room, and EUR170 per person for a double room.
+The cost for accommodation for three nights (Thu-Sun), including breakfast, is EUR 130 per person for a triple room, and EUR 165 per person for a double room.

 For a smaller budget it's worth checking out Hostel Suomenlinna close to the larp site.
 Unfortunately, they have limited availability, so not everyone who needs accommodation can stay there.
 Participants interested in this option should do their own booking.